Dario1926/Digitalhumanities/artefacts.md

 * Source URL: https://dh2017.adho.org/abstracts/DH2017-abstracts.pdf
 * Permissions: Creative Commons-Attribution 4.0 (CC-BY 4.0)
 * Creator and Affiliation: Vassilis Routsis (Center for Digital Humanities, University College London), Eirini Goudarouli (The National Archives, United Kingdom) and Manolis Patiniotis (National and Kapodistrian University of Athens)
-* Tags: Mapping, Intellectual networks, Enlightenment, History, borderless knowledgestract
+* Tags: Mapping, Intellectual networks, Enlightenment, History, Borderless knowledge

 This abstract/ project uses innovative mapping tools to present and elaborate networks resulting from ongoing research at the intersection of the history of ideas and movement of intellectuals in a given period.
 Appropriating historians’ ‘moving localities’ which considers what moves with an individual, the project demonstrates how the Enlightenment benefitted from a borderless process of knowledge formation.

-Focussing on Greek speaking intellectual's mobility in the Ottoman Empire during the 17th-18th century and the resulting contribution to knowledge formation also supports a reconsideration of the relationship between center and periphery.
+Focussing on Greek speaking intellectuals' mobility in the Ottoman Empire during the 17th-18th century and the resulting contribution to knowledge formation also supports a reconsideration of the relationship between center and periphery.
 The scope of this intellectual network and scholars hopes to encourage and aid historians with a just inclusion of such intellectuals in histories of the Enlightenment’s knowledge formation process.
-From a technical standpoint the project does not aim to be ‘concluded’ definitely, but to leave an expandable resource open to the contribution of future scholars.
+From a technical standpoint the project does not aim to be ‘concluded’ definitely but to leave an expandable resource open to the contribution of future scholars.

 ### "Digital Access as an Equity Issue: The Community College and the Digital Divide"